 When to Go to Savannah

-Spring is packed with popular events, like the Savannah Music Festival, Sidewalk Arts Festival, and the annual Tour of Homes and Gardens, which invites visitors into some of the city's best-preserved private residences.
-But the star of Savannah's festival calendar is St. Patrick's Day, which boasts the second-largest parade of its kind in the world and leaves the city a swirl of leprechaun hats and green beads.
+Spring is packed with popular events, like the Savannah Music Festival, the Stopover Music Festival, the Sidewalk Arts Festival, and the annual Tour of Homes and Gardens, which invites visitors into some of the city’s best-preserved private residences.
+But the star of Savannah’s festival calendar is St. Patrick’s Day, which boasts the second-largest parade of its kind in the world and leaves the city a swirl of leprechaun hats and green beads.
 On years when March 17 falls on a weekend, attendance can reach a whopping one million.
-The slightly calmer fall season features Oktoberfest, the Tybee Island Pirate Festival, and the glitzy Savannah Film Festival.
-And on the first Friday of nearly every month, visitors can enjoy live music, art, vendors, and fireworks on River Street.
+The slightly calmer fall season features the Craft Beer Festival, the Tybee Island Pirate Festival, and the glitzy Savannah Film Festival.
+And on the first Friday of nearly every month visitors can enjoy live music, art, vendors, and fireworks on River Street.